A new Demo Mode Course has been created.

 Vertical Channel Setup - Channel A

 Understand channel setup.
-This section is quite long so that you can understand the features but in practice, you will find that channel setup is very quick.
+This section is quite lengthy so that you can understand the features, but in practice, you will find that channel setup can be done very quickly.

-If you are using the new PicoScope 4425A with PicoBNC+, the PicoScope 7 Software will set up the channel automatically for you when you plug in a PicoBNC+ Accessory.
+If you are using the new PicoScope 4425A or 4225A, with PicoBNC+, the PicoScope 7 Software will set up the channel automatically for you when you plug in a PicoBNC+ Accessory.

 Demo Device Channel Summary